tgilewicz/python3-gdcm/README.md

 python3-gdcm wrapper

 This wrapper is not offical library from gdcm.
-I built the wrapper for python3.6 as the official python-gdcm works/worked only for python2.7
+I built the wrapper for python3.6 as the official python-gdcm works/worked only for python2.7 (missing library linking and built for python3.6)

 Working example for python3.6 and Ubuntu18.04